IvanProdaiko94/Async-Buffer/README.md

 });
 ```

-It is necessary to mention that tasks execution is started asynchronously using `setTimeout(fn, 0)` to be pushed in the end of queue.

 `push` method supports multiple parameters, so you can provide several tasks like so:
 ```javascript
 let buffer = new AsyncBuffer(),